Chart Color Schemes

 Employment performance in Hawthorne ranks among the strongest 15% of areas evaluated nationally

-Hawthorne's workforce is highly educated with significant representation in professional services.
+Hawthorne has an educated workforce with professional services well represented.
 Its unemployment rate was 2.2% as of September 2025, lower than Greater Brisbane's 4.0%.
+Workforce participation was high at 79.9%, compared to Greater Brisbane's 70.7%.

-Between September 2024 and September 2025, employment increased by 0.3% while labour force rose by 0.7%, leading to a 0.4 percentage point rise in unemployment rate.
-In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment rate.
-As of 25-Nov-25, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Hawthorne's industry mix suggests local employment could grow by 7.2% in five years and 14.5% in ten years, though these are simple extrapolations for illustrative purposes only.
+Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment increased by 0.3% while labour force grew by 0.7%, raising the unemployment rate by 0.4 percentage points.
+In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hawthorne's industry mix suggests local employment could increase by 7.2% over five years and 14.5% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment